dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 </ContentPage>
 ```

 From the example above the relationship between classes, properties, and XML should be evident.
-A .NET MAUI class (such as `ContentPage` or `Label`) appears in the XAML file as an XML element.
-Properties of that class—including `Title` on `ContentPage` and seven properties of `Label` usually appear as XML attributes.
+A .NET MAUI class (such as <xref:Microsoft.Maui.Controls.ContentPage> or `Label`) appears in the XAML file as an XML element.
+Properties of that class—including `Title` on <xref:Microsoft.Maui.Controls.ContentPage> and seven properties of `Label` usually appear as XML attributes.

 Many shortcuts exist to set the values of these properties.
 Some properties are basic data types.
 For example, the `Title` and `Text` properties are of type `string`, and `Rotation` is of type `double`.
 The `HorizontalTextAlignment` property is of type `TextAlignment`, which is an enumeration.
 For a property of any enumeration type, all you need to supply is a member name.